chiyeon/msm/readme.md

 ### Config File

 msm's config file can be found at `$HOME/.config/msm/msm.config`.
+If anything in the config breaks or flags like `-d` and `-l` do not work, it is recommended to reset the file to its default values with `msm -c`.